luizhop/scrollTo/README.md

 ```

 #### **Method 2:**
-Set scroll for single elements using different settings and `href` attribute as destination, using function `scrollToHref()`
+Set scroll for single elements using different settings and `href` attribute as destination, using function `simpleScrollToHref()`

 ```html
 <div id="nav">